 Reuse Decorations Year after Year

-One of the best frugal Christmas decorating ideas is to invest in classic décor that can be used for many years to come.
 Don’t buy new lights until the old ones burn out.
-No need to buy brand new candles until the old ones are completely burned down.
-And, if you are lucky enough to have items passed down through the family, display those for sure…even if they are out of style!
+No need to buy brand new candles until the old ones are completely burnt down.
+And, if you are fortunate enough to have items passed down through your family, display those even if they are out of style!

 #5 Frugal Christmas Tree